Tim Keller (pastor): Redeemer Presbyterian Church

-Keller was recruited by his denomination to start Redeemer Presbyterian Church in Manhattan in 1989 despite his relative lack of experience after two others had turned down the position.
-By 2017 when Dr Keller stepped out of the pulpit ministry over 5,000 people a week attended.
+Keller was recruited by his denomination to start Redeemer Presbyterian Church in Manhattan in 1989 after two others had turned down the position.

 In 2008, Keller published his first book since his 1989 report to his denomination on diaconal ministries, Ministries of Mercy.
 The book, The Reason for God, was based on common objections to the Christian faith heard during his ministry in New York City.
 The book reached seventh on the New York Times Nonfiction bestseller list.